SSH

 --macs= LIST

-Sets the allowed MACs to be offered to the server.
-List the MAC names in a comma-separated list.
+Sets the allowed MACs in preferred order to be offered to the server.
+List the MAC names in comma-separated list.
 For example:

 Value any allows all supported algorithms.
 Enter help as the value to view the currently supported MAC names.